Chapter 4 BWV 21 Ich hatte viel Bekümmernis in meinem Herzen.

 Fugue subject followed by the rolling countersubject.

-Although Dürr is of the view that this cantata was not conceived as a single artistic unity, and this essay presents some evidence supporting the idea, it is difficult to escape the conclusion that structurally it is an almost perfect holistic expression of the narrative of alienation followed by the regaining of faith and intimacy.
-If indeed, Bach did extend it latterly, it demonstrates the degree to which he was able to re-enter into the essence of earlier work and perfectly recapture its spirit.
+Although Dürr is of the view that this cantata was not conceived as a single artistic unity, and this essay presents some evidence supporting the idea, it is difficult to escape the conclusion that structurally it is an almost perfect, holistic expression of the narrative of alienation followed by the regaining of faith and intimacy.
+If indeed, Bach did extend it latterly, it demonstrates the degree to which he was able to re-enter into the essence of earlier work and perfectly recapture, and extend, its spirit.